If there was no death, life would be pointless, like an eternal carousel ride. You enjoy it, because you know it will come to an end.

 An unconventional man, stature 5’3, with a rooster’s voice and a griffin’s soul.

 He didn’t make any effort to be likeable.
-On the contrary.
-When he was classified into a category, as if possessing an innate aversion for labels, he went off the track.
+Quite the contrary; when he was classified into a category, as if possessing an innate aversion for labels, he went off the track.

 Against the grain, sometimes self-destructive.